Castagna: The Queen of October in Bologna

 Join our Foodie's Delight Tour – Parmigiano Reggiano, balsamic vinegar & cured meats in one unforgettable day.

-If you want to combine the chestnut season with a day in the mountains, our self-drive guide to the Bologna Apennines passes through several of the villages where these festivals take place.
+To combine the chestnut season with a day in the mountains, the self-drive guide to the Bologna Apennines passes through several of the villages where these festivals take place.

 Discover more from Emilia Delizia